Visa Application [fr]

 France must be your main destination

-You must be an actual resident in Hong Kong or Macau.
+You must be an actual and current resident in Hong Kong or Macau.

 It is mandatory to obtain an appointment online to apply for a visa.